mrborges23/micphy2021/README.md

 ## Funding

 WWTF: Vienna Science and Technology Fund

 The meeting is sponsored by WWTF through the project **Genome-wide molecular dating** ([MA16-061](https://www.wwtf.at/programmes/mathematics/MA16-061/index.php?lang=EN)).

+## Contacts

+If you have any question about this meeting please do not hesitate to contact us: micmeeting2020(at)gmail.com